Norwegian Fjords

 Key Attractions:

-• Aksla Viewpoint: A Panoramic viewpoint with nice views of town and neighboring fjords.
+• Aksla Viewpoint: A Panoramic viewpoint with lovely town views and neighboring fjords.

 • Atlantic Sea Park: Northern Europe’s biggest saltwater aquarium.